 Takahē’s background task processing system is called Stator, and it uses asynchronous Python to pack loads of tasks at once time into a single process.

-You can tweak these with the
+tweak these with the

 The only real limits Stator can hit are CPU and memory usage; if you see your Stator (worker) containers not using anywhere near all of their CPU or memory, you can safely increase these numbers.